bohdaq/rust-web-server/src/json/FAQ.md

 It is a general problem among programming languages.
 The best option is to avoid floating points when possible.

-As an example, if you want to use floating point for money representation, let's say $2 50 cents, don't use floats like 2.5, instead use 250 integer type and you'll be fine.
+As an example, if you want to use floating point for money representation, let's say `$2 50 cents`, don't use floats like `2.5`, instead use `250` integer type and you'll be fine.

 Another example, if you want to represent latitude or longitude, instead of using float point number, is to use 2 separate integers.
-So 49.842957 will become two numbers 49 and 842957.
+So `49.842957` will become two numbers `49` and `842957`.

 Another way to work around this issue, is to round the number `let rounded : String = format!("{:.N}", 4356.2569999999996);`, where `N` is the number of digits after floating point.